alecperkins/missive/README.md

 ## Mechanism

-Each contact — *message channel* — gets a folder that contains and inbox folder and an outbox folder.
+Each contact — *message channel* — gets a folder that contains an inbox folder and an outbox folder.
 The user adds the outbox for the contact to BT Sync as a master folder, and gives the recipient the read-only key.
 The other party then gives the user a read-only key for their outbox, which the user uses to add the channel inbox to BT Sync.
 It can also be used in a one-to-many capacity, through a *broadcast channel*, simply by sharing the read-only key to an outbox more widely.
 Likewise, users create *subscription channels* (the other end of the *broadcast* ones), by adding only an inbox to the channel’s folder.

 The actual messages are exchanged via a single plain text file per message, with the filename an ISO-like timestamp (adjusted to allow for OS filename character restrictions).
 Attachments MAY be added to the message by creating a folder with the same timestamp, and placing arbitrary files inside it.
 So, the file `2013-08-11T14-34-37Z.txt` contains the message, and the folder `2013-08-11T14-34-37Z/` contains related attachments.